HubRise/website/content/developers/api/en/authentication.md

 ---

-**IMPORTANT NOTE**: if a different catalog (or customer list) is selected when re-authorising the location, the token will no longer allow access to the former catalog (or customer list) when the new authorisation completes.
+**IMPORTANT NOTE:** if a different catalog (or customer list) is selected when re-authorising the location, the token will no longer allow access to the former catalog (or customer list) when the new authorisation completes.

 ---